The Best Countries To Purchase Foreign Real Estate

 While you can easily exchange currencies at a big Canadian bank, you’ll likely be paying a rate that’s much higher than the spot rate (since a banking enterprise is massive and requires a ton of overhead).

-By choosing professional and reputable currency conversion companies like Knightsbridge FX, you’ll benefit from much more competitive rates.
+By choosing professional and reputable currency conversion companies in Longueuil like Knightsbridge FX, you’ll benefit from much more competitive rates.

 Interested in foreign properties more for the vacation aspect than the investment side?
 Check out our article on the best travel destinations for Canadian families.